Rheinmetall affirms guidance as arms demand boosts Q2 earnings

 Rheinmetall's consolidated sales grew by just over 6% to around 1.5 billion euros, a tad below expectations.
-Order backlog jumped by 17% to around 30.1 billion euros.
+Its order backlog jumped by 17% to around 30.1 billion euros.

+Rheinmetall is one of the biggest producers of ammunition in the world.
+Artillery shells have been in particularly high demand since Kyiv is firing these rounds at a higher rate than western companies can make them.

+It is also in the business of refurbishing tanks and other vehicles for use by Ukraine, and has been working to establish a new production line for 35mm rounds used by Kyiv's Gepard anti-aircraft guns, with the first rounds originally meant to be delivered in July.

 ($1 = 0.9106 euros)